 IVAN: Exactly.
 And it's maybe calming for the for the boss, for the person in charge.
 It's just the opposite.

 JEFF: Yeah, it's sort of a false effect.
 Right, and going back to that, this idea of, kind of that factory worker mentality, or Office Space, right.
 I mean the whole thing with Office Space is that they're not really being productive, they don't really like their jobs, it's about putting on this facade and kind of playing this game in the office of caring, of trusting, of respect, and so you don't have that facade anymore.
 So, it kind of gets all broken down, and hopefully in trying to rethink it, in order to work remotely, we kind of rethink that relationship, because the truth is people need those jobs.

 IVAN: And you're writing a book about it as well.
-I've been meaning to ask you how is that going?
+I've been meaning to ask you, how is that going?

 JEFF: Also in fits and starts.
-It’s kind of sitting and has been sitting for a while now, as I try to figure out if there's a market for it, if people get excited about it and as I get more excited about playing music it just kind of sits.
-But, hopefully, in a perfect world I'll finish this new album for this band, and kind of have that obsession out of the way and as the weather starts to warm up for the summer in New England, maybe I'll start focusing back on the book again.
+It’s sitting and has been sitting for a while now, as I try to figure out if there's a market for it, if people get excited about it and as I get more excited about playing music it just kind of sits.
+But, hopefully, in a perfect world I'll finish this new album for this band, and have that obsession out of the way and as the weather starts to warm up for the summer in New England, maybe I'll start focusing back on the book again.
 I have a feeling it wouldn't take too much to shape it up into something that would be helpful for people.

 IVAN: I look forward to reading it.
 One last question before we wrap up.
 You've read a lot of books and I would love to hear if you have a recommendation for a single book that I should pick up or maybe that our listeners should pick up and not miss out on?

 JEFF: Well, there's so many.